EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/zenodo_doi.md

 ---
-title: Adding a DOI in your code releases with Zenodo
+title: Obtaining a DOI for software
-description: This page explains how to obtain a DOI via Zenodo for your code releases
+description: How to obtain a DOI via Zenodo for your code releases
 contributors: ["Shoaib Sufi", "Daniel Garijo"]
 page_id: zenodo_doi
 related_pages: []